Hurricane Wilma: Mexico

 Across Mexico, Wilma killed eight people – seven in Quintana Roo, and one in Yucatán.
-Throughout Mexico, Wilma's damage was estimated at $4.8 billion (MXN, US$454 million), mostly in Quintana Roo, where it was the state's costliest natural disaster.
-The hurricane resulted in $13.9 billion (US$1.3 billion) in lost economic output and earnings, 95% of which was related to lost tourism revenue.
+Throughout Mexico, Wilma's total damage was estimated at $50 billion (MXN, US$4.6 billion), mostly in Quintana Roo, where it was the state's costliest natural disaster.
+At the time, this made Wilma the costliest hurricane on record in Mexico, until it was surpassed by Hurricane Otis in 2023.
 Wilma damaged 28,980 houses in Mexico, and destroyed or severely damaged 110 hotels in Cancún alone.
 In the city, about 300,000 people were left homeless.
 The water level in Cancún reached the third story of some buildings due to 5 to 8 m waves, in addition to the storm surge.
 About 300 people who were from Great Britain had to be evacuated when their shelter flooded in Cancún, while the Americans were left there by the United States.
 The hurricane also caused significant damage in Cozumel and Isla Mujeres.
 About 300,000 people lost power in Mexico.
 The storm also damaged 473 schools.

 Flooding damaged houses in low-lying areas of eastern Yucatán state.
-The primary highway connecting Cancún and Mérida, Yucatán was impassible after the storm due to floods.
-Across Mexico, Wilma damaged 490 km2 worth of crops, majority of which was in Yucatán state.
+The primary highway connecting Cancún and Mérida, Yucatán, was impassible after the storm due to floods.
+Across Mexico, Wilma damaged 490 km2 worth of crops, most of which was in Yucatán state.
 Across the Yucatán peninsula, the hurricane downed about 1000000 acre of trees.